18F/federal-grant-reporting/README.md

 environment and managing dependencies.
 If you don't already have `pipenv`
 installed:

-1. Confirm that your `pip` uses Python 3, not Python 2, then
+1. Run `pip --version` and confirm that your `pip` uses Python 3, not Python 2, then
 2. Install pipenv by running `pip install pipenv`.

 Now you can prepare your development environment by running: